lesstif/v8js-rpm/README.md

 # v8 and v8js RPM binary spec

-These RPM were built to have an easy way to install the google's v8 javascript engine and v8js php extension for EL7 users.
+These RPM were built to have an easy way to install the [google's javascript engine v8 5.x](https://developers.google.com/v8/) and [v8js](https://github.com/phpv8/v8js) php extension for EL7 users.

 ## Install from RPM Package